-Most of the time I use the term ‘logical reasoning’ to refer to the basic process of evaluation used by an examiner when examining evidence as they attempt to address questions posed to them.
-For obvious reasons it also relates to any actual decision-making that might take place during this process.
-Ultimately, the approach an examiner takes in their reasoning and evaluation has an impact on all facets of the work including the choice of wording used to express a ‘conclusion’, ‘outcome’ or ‘opinion’ that ultimately derives from the evaluation process.
+I use the term ‘logical reasoning’ to refer broadly to the basic process of evaluation used by an examiner when examining evidence as they attempt to address questions posed to them.
+For obvious reasons it also relates to any actual decision-making that might occur in during that process.
+Ultimately, the approach an examiner takes in their reasoning and evaluation will have an impact on all facets of the work.
+This includes the choice of wording used to express a ‘conclusion’, ‘outcome’, or ‘opinion’ deriving from the evaluation process.

-I hope others will agree that the evaluation of evidence should be done in a logically coherent manner.
-The word ‘coherent’ means that one’s beliefs will be coherent if, when expressed in terms of probabilities, they obey the three rules of probability; the convexity rule, the addition rule and the multiplication rule, in accordance with Lindsey (2007).
-More generally I use the term to mean reasoning in a way that is both logically sound and consistent throughout the entire process.
+I hope everyone can and will agree that the evaluation of evidence should be done in a logically coherent manner.
+One’s beliefs can be considered coherent if, when expressed in terms of probabilities, they conform to the three rules of probability.
+Those are the convexity rule, the addition rule and the multiplication rule, in accordance with Lindsey (2007).
+More generally, I use the term for reasoning that is both logically sound and applied consistently throughout the entire process.

-Of course, any forensic evaluation must be relevant to the specific matter at hand (otherwise, why do it?), explicable, and functionally useful to the recipient of the expert opinion.
-All of these this is embodied in what is known today as the logical approach to evidence evaluation.
+Of course, any forensic evaluation must be relevant to the specific matter at hand (otherwise, why do it?), explicable, and functionally useful to the recipient of the resulting expert opinion.
+All of these are embodied in what is known today as the logical approach to evidence evaluation.
+1

-This blog is a place where I intend to put down my thoughts on these, and other, topics.
-And also a place to answer questions received about these things when giving workshops and via e-mail queries.
-I hope this blog will become a forum for discussion by practitioners and other interested parties.
+I have found that these topics and concepts benefit greatly from discussion and debate.
+The blog and FAQ sections of this website is where I intend to put down my thoughts on these, and other, topics.
+I will be using the blog or the FAQs to answer questions I have received when giving workshops and via e-mail queries.
+Ultimately, I hope the site will be a forum for discussion by practitioners and other interested parties.

 Thanks very much, Brent.